jankocivic/openmm-cli/README.md

 Requires Python 3.10+ and a working OpenMM installation (CUDA recommended for production).

-> **Platform note:** `openmm-cli` has so far only been tested on Linux.
-It should work on macOS in principle, and on Windows via WSL, but neither has been verified.
+> **Platform note:** `openmm-cli` has so far only been tested on Linux via Windows WSL.
+It should work on macOS, but not verified.

 ---